 Incorporate social component and loyalty programs

 Firms must provide incentives to customers to spend time in their site, and, more importantly, return.
 Traditional loyalty programs like offering loyalty points etc. may have their benefits, but a better way is to create a branded app that provides a unique customer experience.
 One of the many features of CRM software is to identify high-performing clients, study their purchase behavior and use the information to pursue similar clientele by following similar techniques.
 It is highly important that long-term customers are rewarded for their support because according to a market research analysis report, the cost of retaining high-performing customers is considerably lower than that of pursuing newer ones.

 Offer a personalized experience

 It is but natural that customers want to feel important and cared for by the organization.
-CRM software can help leverage the data companies get from their customers’ online behavior and communicate in a specific manner.
+CRM software can help leverage the data companies get from their customers’ online behavior and communication in a specific manner.
 For example, advertising products and services that interested the clients in the past, sending personalized emails based on relevant customer preferences and automatically reminding a customer rep to follow-up with a dormant customer.
 This simulated individualization helps create a closer bond between a company and its existing and potential customers.

 Become better: Customer-oriented approach

 Your efforts must be customer-oriented Marketing strategies must be based on customer experience rather than on product features.
 Enhancing social experience is a proven way to build a sense of loyalty and belonging, along with attracting new customers.

-Surveys are an integral part of CRM strategy.
+Surveys are an integral part of the CRM strategy.
 Asking customers directly what they want and how you can help and improve can give them the impression that their opinions matter to you.
 Most importantly, it is important to act on the feedback received from the customer surveys.
 This is a sure-fire way to enhance customer loyalty.